 - Viruses are acellular infectious agents that replicate only inside host cells.

-Bacteria Are Cells That Can Grow on Their Own
+Bacteria Are Cells That Can Grow On Their Own

-That matters because many antibiotics target bacterial structures or processes, such as cell walls or bacterial ribosomes.
-Whether a specific antibiotic works depends on the bacterium and on resistance.
+Bacteria have cell membranes, ribosomes, and DNA but no nucleus, and under the right conditions they grow and divide on their own.
+Many antibiotics target bacterial structures or processes such as cell walls or bacterial ribosomes, though whether a given antibiotic works depends on the bacterium and on resistance.

 Viruses Need Host Cells

-A virus cannot reproduce by itself.
-It has to enter a host cell and use the host's machinery to make more virus particles.
+Viruses are not cells.
+They carry genetic material, DNA or RNA, in a protein coat, sometimes with an envelope.
+A virus cannot reproduce by itself; it enters a host cell and uses the host's machinery.
 That is why antibiotics do not treat viral infections.

 Fungi Are Eukaryotic Organisms

-Protists Are a Broad Introductory Group
+Protists Are A Broad Introductory Group

-Protists are also eukaryotes, but the term does not name one single neat evolutionary branch.
-In intro biology, it is a useful category for diverse mostly unicellular organisms that do not fit neatly into plants, animals, or fungi.
+Protists are eukaryotes, but the term does not name one neat evolutionary branch.
+In intro biology it is a useful label for diverse, mostly unicellular organisms that do not fit plants, animals, or fungi.
+Some are photosynthetic; others are heterotrophic, including protozoa that cause disease, such as Giardia, which can infect the intestine.

 Worked Example: A Waterborne Infection

-Common Mistakes in Microbiology
+Common Mistakes In Microbiology

 Where Microbiology Is Used

-Microbiology matters in medicine, public health, food safety, agriculture, biotechnology, and environmental science.
-It helps explain why vaccines and antibiotics are different tools, why food spoils in different ways, and why environmental conditions can change which microbes thrive.
+Microbiology matters in medicine, public health, food safety, agriculture, biotechnology, and environmental science, explaining why vaccines and antibiotics are different tools and why food spoils in different ways.
+It connects to cell biology, immunology, genetics, and classification.

 Need help with a problem?